ashrithks/react-native-storage-mongo-db/README.md

 **Embedded persistent or in memory database for react-native**.
 API is a subset of MongoDB's (NeDB).

-# react-native-local-mongo-db
+# react-native-storage-mongo-db

 ## Getting started

-`$ npm install react-native-local-mongo-db --save`
+`$ npm install react-native-storage-mongo-db --save`

 `$ npm test                   # You'll need the dev dependencies to launch tests`

 ## Usage